DarkiBoi/konas-issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: "[FEATURE]"
-labels: ''
+labels: feature
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+### Title
+A short summary of the feature (no more than 10 words).

+**Description**
-A clear and concise description of what you want to happen.
+A detailed explanation of what this feature should be.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+**Additional info**
-Add any other context or screenshots about the feature request here.
+Any other context or screenshots about the feature request.